Visan1/portfolio/README.md

 ### Summer Marketing Campaign to Convert Casual Bike-Share Riders to Annual Bike-Share Members (R, Tableau)
 #### Question to Answer: What can we learn about how our users utilize our product, and how can we use this data to convert more casual riders into annual members?

 Analyzed and visualized over 4.5 million data points from a bike-sharing company's database using R and Tableau which discovered that casual riders rode longer in the summer, especially on Saturdays and accounted for 44.6% of total riders.
-This led to a summer trial marketing campaign to convert up to 15% of casual riders into annual members.
+This led to a summer trial marketing campaign aimed to convert up to 15% of casual riders into annual members.

 ![Tableau Image](/assets/BikeShareTableauImage.PNG)